We are a cupless race. What does that mean, and what do you need to do to prepare?

 Why don’t you give reusable cups to your runners?

-Here is a great article about how giving cups to runners.
-Although it seems commendable, this practice pushes more plastic out to people who may or may not use the cups.
-For this reason, we keep the cost low but require you to purchase a cup, if you need one.
+Here is a great article that explains why that isn’t a good practice.
+Although it seems commendable, it pushes more plastic out to people who may or may not use the cups.
+For this reason, we keep the cost low, but you only get a cup if you need one and will use it.

 Are there any exceptions?